-Prerequisite: May be taken no earlier than one semester before graduation and provided completion of MGNT 3600, MKTG 3803, FINC 3511, and ECON 3402.
+Prerequisite: May be taken no earlier than one semester before graduation and provided completion of core area F business courses and MGNT 3600, MKTG 3803, FINC 3511, and ECON 3402.
 Must have senior standing.
 An integrative approach to the study of the total enterprise from the executive management's point of view-the environment in which it operates, the direction management intends to head, management's strategic plan, and the task of implementing and executing the chosen strategy.